-Here's how it works - each Founder Institute Graduate contributes 4% of their company equity in Warrants to a fifteen-year Bonus Pool with other peers from the current semester.
+Here's how it works - each Founder Institute Graduate contributes 4% of their company equity in Warrants to a fifteen-year Bonus Pool with other peers from the current cohort.
 When a liquidity event occurs, the Pool returns are then distributed as follows:

 - 3/4 of the Pool Returns go back to the Local Community